Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-Albrecht was an Austrian archduke of the house of Habsburg, field marshal and inspector general of the Austro-Hungarian army.
-His father was Archduke Karl who lead the Austrian forces against Napoléon at Aspern in 1809.
+was an Austrian archduke of the house of House of Habsburg, field marshal and inspector general of the Austro-Hungarian army.
+His father was Archduke Karl who led the Austrian forces against Napoléon at Aspern in 1809.

-It is however unlikely that this is the Albrecht that Kadett Biegler was mumbling about.
-Although being a prominent military leader there is no indication that he had any detailed knowledge of cryptography.
+It is, however, unlikely that this is the Albrecht that Kadett Biegler was mumbling about.
+Although a prominent military leader, there is no indication that he had any detailed knowledge of cryptography.

 Alberti

 Sergey Soloukh suggests that the person in question could be the Italian philosopher Leon Battista Alberti (1404 - 1472).
-He introduced a poly-alphabetic encryption system, albeit long before Gronveld (see Bronckhorst-Gronsveld).
-The chronology in Kadett Biegler's account is thus incorrect but otherwise the hypothesis seems solid.
+He introduced a polyalphabetic encryption system, although this was long before Gronveld (see Bronckhorst-Gronsveld).
+The chronology in Kadett Biegler's account is therefore incorrect, but otherwise the hypothesis seems sound.

-Alberti is a prominent name in the history of cryptography and is often called "the father of western cryptography".
-It is therefore highly probable that Kadett Biegler (i.e. the author) got the names mixed up and actually meant "Alberti's system".
+Alberti is a prominent name in the history of cryptography and is often called "the father of Western cryptography".
+It is therefore highly probable that Kadett Biegler got the names mixed up and actually meant "Alberti's system".

 Quote(s) from the novel